 The obligatory courses are given in common with courses for students in the third year of the BSc, with additional content and exercises adapted to the higher level demanded of MSc students.
 The exams will also reflect the more stringent requirements.

 In addition to the required lectures, the student will require at least 15 ECTS from lectures specializing in either experimental or theoretical physics.
-The choice of available lectures varies from year to year; at the University of Fribourg we offer the following topics:
+The choice of available lectures varies from year to year.